 An Arizona statute, A.R.S. § 12-631, sets a one-year period that an unmarried woman can bring a paternity suit against a putative father.
-Does this limitations statute apply to paternity actions brought under other state statutes?
+Does this limitation statute apply to paternity actions brought under other state laws?
 In State v.
 Christensen, 508 P. 2d 366 (1973) the Arizona Court of Appeals discussed this issue.

 The State of Arizona brought a paternity action against Mr. Christensen on behalf of a mother of a child born out of wedlock.
 He was found by the jury to be the father of the child.
 He brought this appeal.

 Mr. Christensen argues that the paternity action was time-barred.
 He claims that it had to be brought within a year after it accrued.
 Instead, he claims, it was brought more than two years after it accrued.
 A.R.S. § 12-541 provides: “There shall be commenced and prosecuted within one year after the cause of action accrues, and not afterward, the following actions: … 3.

 Upon a liability created by statute….”
 Mr. Christensen argues that the mother’s paternity action accrued with the birth of the child.
 Therefore, he claims, any paternity action could not be prosecuted for more than one year from that date.
 Arizona statutes regarding support for children born out of wedlock are overlapping and complex.

 There is the legislative determination, embodied in A.R.S. § 14-206, that “every child is the legitimate child of its natural parents and is entitled to support and education as if born in lawful wedlock….”
 There is A.R.S. § 12-631 which provides that an action may be initiated by the mother of a child born out of lawful wedlock against the alleged natural father to establish paternity.